resistdesign/rdx/CONTRIBUTING.md

 :boom: Thanks for the taking the time to contribute! :boom:

 ## Our Goals
 Create React applications fast with one command.
 RDX takes a DRY approach and keeps out the extra cruft in configurations.
-What makes RDX different is it allows the entry point to stay with the HTML file.
+What makes RDX different is it allows you to use HTML files as WebPack entry points so that you can just build React applications like you would build normal web apps.
 This allows for metadata, embedded images, and code module declarations to reside in the HTML.

 ## How to Contribute

 ### Reporting bugs
 Oh no!
-Unfortunately, a part of the development process is the existence are :bug::bug::bug:.
+Unfortunately, a part of the development process is the existence of :bug::bug::bug:.
 Help us make RDX better by creating a new issue.
 Please include the following information in your issue:

 * Got the latest RDX master version?
 * What were the steps to reproduce it?